mo3tazJ/r-getting-and-cleanning-data-project/CodeBook.md

 - A 561-feature vector with time and frequency domain variables.
 - Its activity label.
 - An identifier of the subject who carried out the experiment.

+### Data Transformation

+The original dataset from the UCI HAR Dataset was processed as follows:

+1. Merged the train and test datasets.
+2. Extracted measurements on mean and standard deviation.
+3. Applied descriptive activity names.
+4. Cleaned and labeled variable names.
+5. Created a tidy dataset with the average of each variable for each subject and activity.